DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 If the manual run worked, create a cronjob so it runs every night, by creating a file `/etc/cron.d/my_backup` with the following contents:
 ```
+# prevent cron from sending mails about this script
+# the script sends mails itself when there's a problem
+MAILTO=""
 # every night at 05:03, do a backup
 3 5 * * * root  /root/backup/backup.sh
 ```